pnxs/dots-cpp/README.md

 # Overview

-The dots-cpp library is a complete publish-subscribe IPC solution for both local and distributed applications implementing the (currently informal) DOTS specification.
+The dots-cpp library is a complete publish-subscribe IPC solution for both local and distributed applications based on the (currently informal) DOTS specification.

 ## Features: DOTS

 * **Type-oriented**: DOTS uses a self-describing type system that makes it always unambiguous how data is structured and what types are expected.
-Authors can define types in a simple modeling language and leverage static type support or write dynamic applications using introspection.
+Authors can define types in a simple modeling language and leverage static type support or write dynamic applications using type introspection.
 * **Stateful**: By default, objects of a DOTS type have a *cached* state.
 This state is known and can be inspected by interested applications at any time, even if they subscribe to a particular type after objects were already published.
 * **Object-driven**: DOTS is all about the state of objects.
 Subscribers can react to object changes via events or just use the current state of an object when desired.
 * **Efficient**: Objects can be partially updated and by default are serialized using CBOR, which in many cases results in payloads of only "a few bytes" in size.